adrianhrb/rallycanary/README.md

 Some functionalities will involve the use of sensitive information, so we will use a `.env` file for this purpose.
 This file must be out of version control so you will need to create one.
 In the project (mostly in the settings.py file) there will be calls to a config function of the prettyconf library, all these calls are the information that the `.env` file must contain.

+The database that will be used in the project is PostgreSQL. _(The models are still under preparation)_

 ## Contriburion 🖇️

 Feel free to contribute to the project in any way you want <3.
 I will be happy to receive help from experienced people to correct mistakes and learn, as I said the project will be a help to continue taking my first steps with Django. 😊